-Bulgaria UNESCO World Cultural Heritage sites – UNESCO’s World Heritage Sites List includes 6 UNESCO sites in Bulgaria : Boyana Church, Rila monastery, Thracian Tombs,Madara Rider, Nesebar, Ivanovo
+Bulgaria UNESCO World Cultural Heritage sites – Presently, UNESCO’s World Heritage Sites List includes 6 UNESCO sites in Bulgaria.
+And they are Boyana Church, Rila monastery, Thracian Tombs,Madara Rider, Nesebar, Ivanovo Rock Churches

-The first hermits who lived here shared the ideas of isichasm – an orthodox doctrine, according to which the monks lived, keeping total silence.
+The first hermits who lived here shared the ideas of isichasm.It is a mediaeval orthodox doctrine.
+According to it, the monks lived, keeping total silence.
 They found silence to be the best way to communicate with God.

-You will find the best preserved murals in the Church of the Holy Mother.
+In essence, you will find the best preserved murals in the Church of the Holy Mother.
 All murals on the ceiling are very realistic, perfectly well preserved and clearly visible.
-There are 25 scenes from the New Testament.
-The original frescoes were made by artists from the Tarnovo School of painting and impress with the elegant figures and original colours.
+The original frescoes impress with the elegant figures and original colours.

 THRACIAN TOMB OF KAZANLAK

 UNESCO World Cultural Heritage site since 1979.
 The mural paintings in Kazanlak Thracian tomb made this modest-sized monument world-famous.
 It dates back to the 4th-3rd c.
 BC.
-The paintings are unique in the world history of art because they are among the best preserved ancient frescoes of the Early Hellenistic period.
-In order to preserve original paintings they closed the original tomb and built an exact replica next to it, open to the public.
+The paintings are unique in the world history of art.
+Above all, they are among the best preserved ancient frescoes of the Early Hellenistic period.
+In order to preserve original paintings, they closed the original tomb.
+But there us an exact replica next to it, open to the public.

 What were the Thracians famous for?
-They were excellent vine-growers and wine-makers, famous brave warriors, whose horses were “faster than the wind”.
-The Thracians Kings possessed a lot of gold; they owned the ancient gold mines in the Rhodope Mountains.
-Gold for them was a symbol of supreme power and proof of their divine origin.
+First of all, they were excellent vine-growers and wine-makers, famous brave warriors, whose horses were “faster than the wind”.
+The Thracian Kings possessed a lot of gold.
+They owned the ancient gold mines in the Rhodope Mountains.
+Actually, Gold for them was a symbol of supreme power and proof of their divine origin.
 The numerous Thracian gold treasures, unearthed in Bulgaria, show an exquisite creativity.
-The Panagyurishte gold treasure impresses with its striking beauty.
+That is why The Panagyurishte gold treasure impresses with its striking beauty.

-The frescoes, dated to 13th c AD (1239) are among the finest achievements of European Mediaeval Art.
+Certainly, the frescoes dated to 13th c AD (1239) are among the finest achievements of European Mediaeval Art.
 Some scholars compare the frescoes in Boyana church to the works of Giotto.
-He was the first of the great Italian masters of the 13th c, predecessor of the Italian Renaissance.
+He was the first of the great Italian masters of the 13th c and a predecessor of the Italian Renaissance.